fabiofabrizi/pands-project/README.md

 From looking at the box plots above, it does indeed confirm what we've seen about 'Iris Setosa' - that is, the smallest deviations in petal length and width and the largest variation in sepal width.
 What can also be seen from the box plots is that 'Iris Setosa' and 'Iris Virginica' are quite seperate to each other in terms of their characteristics - 'Iris Virginica', apart from sepal width, has greater variation across all characteristics.
+So from looking at the above box plots, we can infer that petal length in cm is the best variable to distinguish between the species as all the others have overlapping ranges.

 **Violin Plots**